 When I first started looking up minimalism I kept coming across the word Hygge.
 I love the idea of Hygge and I feel winter is the best time to add more Hygge into my home.
 Let’s get started with how to create a minimalist Hygge Christmas.

 The thing is we are trying to become more minimal.
 We have been decluttering our home for a year straight so I don’t want to bring a bunch of new “cozy” items in.
 Here are a few ways to add some Hygge into your home without having to buy a bunch of things that you have to store all year long.
+If you are looking to start decluttering here is my decluttering ebook to get you started.

 I bet you already have most of these items in your home.
 We are already enjoying the small things in life, but when decorating for the holidays I have focused on trying to make my home more Hygge this winter.